dbalsom/moo/README.md

 ### Queue Operation Status (`queue_op_status`)

+- This is a two-bit bitfield representing the state of the CPU's queue status pins QS0 and QS1.
 - Only valid for 8088, 8086, V20, V30

 | Value | Abbr | Meaning |